 3 Seasons (25 Episodes)

 Combining 80s nostalgia with the energy of The Goonies and visual style of Spielberg.
 Stranger Things has become nothing short of a global phenomenon for Netflix.
-Helping to launch the careers of a number of young stars including Finn Wolfhard, Millie Bobby Brown and Noah Schnapp.
-But Stranger Things is far more than a pure 1980s nostalgia fest for anyone over the age of 40.
+Helping to launch the careers of several young stars including Finn Wolfhard, Millie Bobby Brown and Noah Schnapp.
+But Stranger Things is far more than a pure 1980s nostalgia-fest for anyone over the age of 40.
 This is a reinvention of comforting yet creative fantasy horror on TV.
 Referencing Gremlins, Poltergeist and Dungeons and Dragons in creating a sublime homage to the best of fantasy/horror in film.
-While adapting it for the small screen, in manner that embodies JJ Abrahams Super 8 in TV form.
-Ultimately creating a divine mash up of inspirations; a mix tape of fantasy and horror in the hands of expert cast and crew
+While adapting it for the small screen, in a manner that embodies JJ Abrahams Super 8 in TV form.
+Ultimately creating a divine mash-up of inspirations; a mixtape of fantasy and horror in the hands of expert cast and crew

 We also love I Am Not Okay with This and Dark

 My So-Called Life

 United States 1994 (ABC)